Nobody likes to talk about money.

-[Note: This article is one of an ongoing series about the way managing your money changes when you get married.
-To get instant access to the entire list, click here to download your free Newlywed Money Checklist, that will walk you through each of the steps to take with your partner.]
+[Click here to download your free Newlywed Money Checklist, that will walk you through each of the steps to take with your finances when you get married.]

 What a Money Conversation Should Cover

 Talking about money with a partner should be an open dialogue.
-To make it easy for you, I’ve prepared a list of fifty-four questions about money that I think every couple should discuss.
+To make it easy for you, I’ve prepared a Money Conversation Starter Kit.

 Before we talk about what it should cover, though, we need to talk about what this money conversation shouldn’t include.
 Primarily, judgment.